 Any questions regarding appropriate documentation to use for this form OR how the form should be completed should be immediately directed to the contact personnel noted at the end of this procedure.

 7. Benefits information

 It is also critical that new staff members be well acquainted with the complete benefit package offered by the University very soon after their arrival on campus.
-Human Resources communicates with all new faculty and staff regarding their benefits package and the requirement that they must sign up for benefits no later than 42 days after their initial date of hire in order to facilitate the timely beginning of their benefits.
+Human Resources communicates with all new faculty and staff regarding their benefits package and that there are strict deadlines for benefits enrollment and retirement system selection.

 8. Background Checks

 Please refer to Management Procedure #633 for complete details regarding background checks.

 Some offers of employment will be conditional and contingent on the University's completion of a criminal history check.
 After completion of the University's paper or electronic employment application, the following background checks must be completed as a condition of employment:

 Associate Director of Human Resources 7-6613